queenkjuul/spotify97/client/README.md

 Currently:

 1. [Spotify Client 97](./SpotifyClient97): Windows client written in .NET 2.0 using Visual Basic 2005 Express Edition.
 Runs on 9x/Me/2k/XP, but needs [MattKC's .NET 2.0 port for Windows 95](https://github.com/mattkc/dotnet9x) (or Microsoft .NET 2.0 for the newer platforms).
 Uses [Newtonsoft JSON.NET](https://newtonsoft.com/json) for deserialization.
 Works quite well, with enough features to be useful.
 2. [Spotify 97 Mac Edition](./Spotify97MacEdition): Mac client written in REALbasic 5.5.
 Tested on Mac OS 9.2 and OS X 10.4, but should work on 8.6-10.5.
-Uses [Charcoal Design's JSON Dictionary](http://www.charcoaldesign.co.uk/source/realbasic) package, but backported to RB 5.5.
-Developed primarily on Windows XP using REALbasic 5.5.3, but most UI work done in REALbasic 5.5.5 on OS 10.4.
-Requires QuickTime to display album art.
+Requires QuickTime to display album art and may require OpenTransport on OS 8.
+Overall it is slower and buggier than the Windows client but for the moment it actually has more features.
+Uses [Charcoal Design's JSON Dictionary](http://www.charcoaldesign.co.uk/source/realbasic) package, backported to RB 5.5.

 Planned: